AlexMarine/CSCI480/README.md

 # CSCI480
 NIU Principles Operating Systems

-This course was taken during the Winter 2021 Semester
+This course was taken during the Fall 2021 semester